qxf2/interview-scheduler/README.md

 ----

 ### 1. MOTIVATION

 a.
 Allow Qxf2 to handle a large volume of interview candidates without having to bother about scheduling

 b.
 Make the interaction with Qxf2 different from other companies

 c.
-Remind candidates at key moments during the process about Qxf2's features

-d.
 Reduce (almost eliminate) exchange of emails between candidate and interviewer

-The interview scheduler application should replace the scheduling work Gracy and Smitha did when we hired Rohini.

 ### 2. SETUP